spatha0011/spatha_vsd-hdp/Day8/README.md

 **Output Load Calculation:**

+In a buffer tree or any multi-stage driving network, the **total output capacitance** seen at the output node of a driving cell (buffer, inverter, etc.) is the sum of:

+- The intrinsic input capacitance of the driven gates
+- Any external load capacitance (e.g., routing, fanout, parasitics)

+`C_total = Σ C_gate_inputs + Σ C_load`

-Node 'A': The total capacitance at node 'A' is calculated as the sum of the capacitance of CBUF1 and the load capacitance driven by node 'A'.
+**Node 'A':** The total capacitance at node 'A' is calculated as the sum of the capacitance of CBUF1 and the load capacitance driven by node 'A'.
 Therefore, total Cap at node 'A' = 60fF (30fF from CBUF1 + 30fF from the load).

-Node 'B': The total capacitance at node 'B' is calculated as the sum of the capacitance of CBUF2 and the load capacitance driven by node 'B'.
+**Node 'B':** The total capacitance at node 'B' is calculated as the sum of the capacitance of CBUF2 and the load capacitance driven by node 'B'.
 Therefore, total Cap at node 'B' = 50fF (25fF from C2 + 25fF from the load).

-Node 'C': Similarly, the total capacitance at node 'C' is 50fF (25fF from C3 + 25fF from the load).
+**Node 'C':** Similarly, the total capacitance at node 'C' is 50fF (25fF from C3 + 25fF from the load).